SvarDOS/edrdos/README.md

 directory of the components.
 The built binaries are then placed into the _bin_ subdirectory for the components, like _drbio/bin/drbio.sys_.

+You may generate uncompressed DRBIO.SYS and DRDOS.SYS binaries by invoking `wmake UNCOMPRESSED=1` from the main directory or the directories of the components.

 ## Installation